 In seeking to avoid potential transfer pricing penalties, US taxpayers may prepare contemporaneous transfer pricing documentation.
-A protective approach available to companies may be to seek an advance pricing agreement (APA) with the IRS, unilaterally, or with the IRS and another tax authority, bilaterally, covering inter-company pricing.
-Since 2015, when the IRS issued new APA revenue procedures in Rev. Proc.
-2015-41, there has been a tendency for companies not to seek a unilateral APA unless there is a compelling reason for this option.
+A protective approach available to companies may be to seek an advance pricing agreement (APA) with the IRS, unilaterally, or with the IRS and another tax authority, bilaterally, covering intercompany pricing.

 The prior-law earnings stripping rules were replaced under the Act by a set of rules under which the deduction of business interest expense is limited essentially to the taxpayer’s business interest income plus 30% of the taxpayer’s ‘adjusted taxable income.’
-These rules are described in section I.M.18 below.
+These rules, including changes made by the CARES Act, are described in section II.M.18 below.

 Under the subpart F regime of the Internal Revenue Code, a CFC is any foreign corporation with respect to which US shareholders own more than 50% of either the voting power of all classes of stock entitled to vote or the total value of the corporation’s stock on any day during the foreign corporation’s tax year.
 For these purposes, a US shareholder is any US person owning (directly, indirectly through foreign intermediaries, or constructively) 10% or more of the total value of shares of all classes of stock or of the total combined voting power of all classes of stock entitled to vote of a foreign corporation.
 (The Act added the value threshold to the definition.)